mike456752/mike456752/README.md

 ## 🚀 What I’m Working On

-- **App Development Without Coding:** Exploring no-code platforms to create useful apps and applying my data analysis skills to optimize performance and user experience.
+- **App Monetization Solutions:** Using data-driven approaches to solve app monetization problems and optimize revenue strategies.

-- **Data Analysis Projects:** Applying Python and Tableau to address business questions and drive insights.
+- **Data Analysis Projects:** Applying data analysis techniques to extract insights and answer key business questions.

 ---